mannyortiz478/mannyortiz478/README.md

-# Welcome! 👋
+# "Hello World!" 👋

 ## 🧑🏻‍💻 About Me
-Welcome to my GitHub 🚀.
-I'm Manny Ortiz, I am big tech enthusiast.
-I am eager to learn new skills and technologies and to make a positive impact.
+Welcome to my GitHub 🚀 I'm Manny Ortiz, a big tech enthusiast.
+I am eager to learn new skills and technologies to make a positive impact.
 ## 👷🏼 Status

-- Developing an Invoice Manager for my mom's cleaning business, to streamline invoice.
+- Developing an Invoice Manager for a cleaning business, to streamline invoice processes.

 ## 🤝 Collaboration & Contributions